teh-cmc/mmm/README.md

 Go doesn't provide any manual memory management primitives. [**For very good reasons**](https://golang.org/doc/faq#garbage_collection).
 This has been talked about numerous times on the [go-nuts mailing list](https://groups.google.com/forum/#!forum/golang-nuts), have a look over there for detailed discussions.

-To make it short: **unless you are absolutely certain that you have no better alternative and that you understand all of the tradoffs involved, please do not use this library.**
+To make it short: **unless you are absolutely certain that you have no better alternative and that you understand all of the tradeoffs involved, please do not use this library.**

-`mmm` is no black magic: it simply allocates memory segments outside of the GC-managed heap and provides a clean and simple API (`Read()`, `Write()`, `Pointer()`) that abstracts away all of the evil stuff that's acually going on behind the scenes.
+`mmm` is no black magic: it simply allocates memory segments outside of the GC-managed heap and provides a simple API (`Read()`, `Write()`, `Pointer()`) that abstracts away all of the evil stuff acually going on behind the scenes.

-The performances of Go's garbage collector depend heavily on the number of pointers your software is using.
+**The performances of Go's garbage collector depend heavily on the number of pointers your software is using.**
 *No matter how much performance you gain by using `mmm`, you could have had the same gains had you redesigned your software to avoid the use of pointers entirely.*

-This is the raison d'etre of `mmm`: in some cases, purposefully (re)designing your software to avoid the use of pointers actually leads to code that is overly complex, harder to reason about, and thus, harder to maintain.
-In such cases, `mmm` might allow you to completely eliminate the GC overhead issues in your software while keeping your original design (with minimal changes to your implementation, of course).
+This is the raison d'être of `mmm`: in some cases, purposefully (re)designing your software to avoid the use of pointers actually leads to code that is overly complex, harder to reason about, and thus, harder to maintain.
+In such cases, `mmm` might allow you to completely eliminate the GC overhead issues in your software, while keeping your original design (with minimal changes to your implementation, of course).

 Note that `mmm` heavily relies on Go's implementation of interfaces.

-Finally, for the adventurous, you can find most the ugly stuff [here](https://github.com/teh-cmc/mmm/blob/master/mmm.go#L44-L108) and [here](https://github.com/teh-cmc/mmm/blob/master/bytes.go#L50-L93).
+Finally, for the adventurous, you'll find most of the ugly stuff [here](https://github.com/teh-cmc/mmm/blob/master/mmm.go#L44-L108) and [there](https://github.com/teh-cmc/mmm/blob/master/bytes.go#L50-L93).

 ## ..once you've decided to use `mmm`

 - Never point to data on the GC-managed heap using a pointer stored on an unmanaged heap.

-If the only references to your garbage-collectable data are stored in an unmanaged memory chunk, and thus non-existent to the eyes of the GC, your data will be automatically deallocated, as it should be.
+If the only references to your garbage-collectable data are stored in an unmanaged memory chunk, and thus non-existent to the eyes of the GC, your data will be automatically deallocated.
+As it should be.

-- `mmm` provides support for the following types: interfaces, arrays, structs, numerics + boolean (bool/int/uint/float/complex and their variants), unsafe.Pointer, and any possible combination of the above.
+- `mmm` provides support for the following types: interfaces, arrays, structs, numerics/boolean (`bool`/`int`/`uint`/`float`/`complex` and their variants), `unsafe.Pointer`, and any possible combination of the above.

-Slices and strings are thus not supported, use arrays and byte arrays instead.
+Slices and `string` are thus not supported, use arrays and byte arrays instead.

 - `mmm` doesn't provide synchronization of reads and writes on a `MemChunk`.